brouberol/dnd5e-card-generator/README.md

 In this example., we'll scrape data for 13 cleric spell cards, in French.
 As _Toll the dead_ was never translated, we fallback to the english version.

+The spell identifier is the one visible in the aidedd URL, Example: `toll-the-dead` from https://www.aidedd.org/dnd/sorts.php?vo=toll-the-dead.

 ```console
 $ rpg-spell-cards-generator --spells \
         fr:lumiere \